COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 Acid was chosen for this as it essentially acts as a hard reset for players in the game, either reseting their progress or reverting them to a previous checkpoint.
 By having Acid and Checkpoints introduced in a single encounter, it allows players to safely investigate the properties of Acid while being given a saftey net.

 ### 2.2.
 Chompers and Weapon Pickup (Staff)
+IMG

+In some parts of the game players will encounter Chompers, a melee based enemy that may serve as a road block to players and provide them with a challenge.
+For this reason Chompers are introduced in a single pair so that players may safely understand their capabilities.

+In this case, the player is introduced to the staff melee weapon pickup followed immediately by a pair of chompers.
+By being introduced in this order, players will draw connections between the Chompers and the Staff and be given an opportunity to discover the dynamics between these two mechanics.

 ### 2.3.
 Health Pickups and Passthrough Platforms
 IMG